-Selling, general and administrative costs were \$7,216,000 (88% of net product revenue) for 2002 as compared to \$6,616,000 (78% of net product revenue for 2001 after adjustment of \$8,500,000 in product development revenues in 2001.)
-This increase is primarily due to added professional and personnel costs incurred for patent research and regulatory matters associated with the DEA manufacturing and import license registrations on the Opiate Synthesis Technologies of \$174,000, as well as increases in product marketing expenses of \$253,000 and increased corporate insurance premiums of \$173,000.
+Selling, general and administrative costs were \$7,216,000 (88% of net product revenue) for 2002 compared to \$6,616,000 (78% of net product revenue) for 2001 after adjustment of \$8,500,000 in product development revenues in 2001.
+This increase is primarily due to added legal expenses incurred for patent research and regulatory matters associated with the DEA manufacturing and import license registrations on the Opiate Synthesis Technologies, as well as increases in product marketing expenses and corporate insurance premiums.